 Glimpses of Gothenburg’s history take you on a historical journey around Västra Nordstan.
 Nine historical events, each with a unique story.
 During the summer of 21 citizens of Gothenburg and visitors could experience Glimpses of Gothenburg's history's installations and filmed dramatizations in the historic quarters around Kronhuset via QR codes.
 You can continue to experience the glimpses here.

-2017 is the year when Göteborgs Stad, through its 400th anniversary, focuses on creating a greener city.
-As part of the work, the city is adorned with, among other things, natural art works in seven places that are accessible to everyone.
+2017 was the year when Göteborgs Stad, through its 400th anniversary, focused on creating a greener city.
+As part of the work, the city adorned with, among other things, natural art works in seven places that were accessible to everyone.
 Land Art is an art form that takes off in the landscape and uses nature as a source to create installations that are meant to last for a longer period of time.

 Hisingsbron is located in the middle of central Gothenburg.
 The new connection connects the city center across the water and unites the city's two halves into a green and close city.
 Hisingsbron has been open to pedestrians, cyclists, cars and buses since Sunday 9 May 2021.
 On 16 August, the bridge opened up for trams.

 "Your Place in the City" uses the urban development web as a platform to invite people on our journey towards the new city.
 By showing how questions about attractiveness, security and participation can be taken into account during a period of heavy construction, Gothenburg sets a bold example that is well worth visiting.